 We interviewed 15 UX practitioners working at different companies in Riyadh, Saudi Arabia.
 Their roles ranged from UX Researcher, UX Designer, UX/UI Designer, CX Designer, Consultant to Manager.
 The interviews, audio-recorded, were conducted either in-person or via conference call.
 An overview of the participants is provided in Appendix A - Interview Participants.
 The interviews were then transcribed verbatim.
 After all the interviews were completed, we listened to the recordings again and compared them with the data to ensure that nothing was missing.

 In the first part of the interview, the practitioners were asked what factors they consider when conducting UX experiments.
 Addressing these factors is likely to help us in building an equation which is the basis for building the tool that will generate a score for each user story.
 Based on that score, the agile team can make a decision on whether to prioritize this user story for a UX experiment or not.
-In summary, we found three factors (Figure 4): Potential Value, Clarity and Familiarity which will be described in the following.
+In summary, we found three factors (Figure 4): Potential Value, Clarity and Familiarity.
+The factors are further described in detail below.